coolparadox/clarith/README.md

 `clarith` is a Rust crate that provides primitives for basic arithmetic with numbers expressed in a continued logarithm representation.

-Continued logarithm is a way of representing rational numbers with unbounded precision.
-[Reference](https://perl.plover.com/classes/cftalk/INFO/gosper.txt)
+[Continued logarithm](https://perl.plover.com/classes/cftalk/INFO/gosper.txt) is a way of representing rational numbers with unbounded precision.